kazantsevdmitriy01/ML_Project/README.md

 Along with looking similar, both types of clouds are associated with slight rain or drizzle and relatively moderate weather.
 For the purposes of identifying clouds to assess their meteorological threat, concentrated error is better than a random spread.
 It is also notable that training data can cluttered by noise.
-A quick google search for both altocumulus and stratocumulus clouds shows the identical image on different sites claiming that they are different clouds.
+A quick google search for both Alto-cumulus and Strato-cumulus clouds shows the identical image on different sites claiming that they are different clouds.
-It should be obvious then, that the accuracy of the model is limmited by the accuracy of the data.
+It should be obvious then, that the accuracy of the model is limited by the accuracy of the data.
-Poor training data as well as a small datasets are likely the main reasons that the model plateus accuracy.
+Poor training data as well as a small datasets are likely the main reasons that the model plateaus accuracy.

 ![Stratus](st.png.png) ![Stratocumulus](sc.png.png)

-This first iteration of the model is able to identify clouds based on highly distincive visual features.
+This first iteration of the model is able to identify clouds based on highly distinctive visual features.
-Contrails (ct) for example, have the highest validation accuracy at 86.7%, and are easily distinguishable by their thin, straight apprearance.
+Contrails (ct) for example, have the highest validation accuracy at 86.7%, and are easily distinguishable by their thin, straight appearance.
-The greater consistency in the visual appearane of contrails contributes to greater model accuracy in identification.
+The greater consistency in the visual appearance of contrails contributes to greater model accuracy in identification.
 Similarly, cumulus (cu) and cumulonimbus (cb) also have relatively higher degrees of accuracy compared to other classes of clouds.
-The sharp, bubbly edges that define cumulus clouds are visually apparent, and here again model accuracy is benefitted by visual distinction of clouds.
+The sharp, bubbly edges that define cumulus clouds are visually apparent, and here again model accuracy is benefited by visual distinction of clouds.